Charles Dickens: Middle years

 Other works soon followed, including A Tale of Two Cities (1859) and Great Expectations (1861), which were resounding successes.
-Set in London and Paris, A Tale of Two Cities is his best-known work of historical fiction and includes the famous opening sentence which begins with "It was the best of times, it was the worst of times."
-It is regularly cited as one of the best-selling novels of all time.
+Set in London and Paris, A Tale of Two Cities is his best-known work of historical fiction and includes the famous opening sentence "It was the best of times, it was the worst of times."
+It is regularly touted as one of the best-selling novels of all time.
 Themes in Great Expectations include wealth and poverty, love and rejection, and the eventual triumph of good over evil.

-In early September 1860, in a field behind Gads Hill, Dickens made a bonfire of most of his correspondence; only those letters on business matters were spared.
+In early September 1860, in a field behind Gads Hill, Dickens made a bonfire of most of his correspondence; he spared only letters on business matters.
 Since Ellen Ternan also destroyed all of his letters to her, the extent of the affair between the two remains speculative.
 In the 1930s, Thomas Wright recounted that Ternan had unburdened herself to a Canon Benham and gave currency to rumours they had been lovers.
-That the two had a son who died in infancy was alleged by Dickens's daughter, Kate Perugini, whom Gladys Storey had interviewed before her death in 1929.
-Storey published her account in Dickens and Daughter, but no contemporary evidence exists.
+Dickens's daughter, Kate Perugini, stated that the two had a son who died in infancy to biographer Gladys Storey in an interview before the former's death in 1929.
+Storey published her account in Dickens and Daughter, though no contemporary evidence was given.
 On his death, Dickens settled an annuity on Ternan which made her financially independent.
-Claire Tomalin's book, The Invisible Woman, argues that Ternan lived with Dickens secretly for the last 13 years of his life.
-The book was subsequently turned into a play, Little Nell, by Simon Gray, and a 2013 film.
-In the same period, Dickens furthered his interest in the paranormal, becoming one of the early members of The Ghost Club.
+Claire Tomalin's book The Invisible Woman argues that Ternan lived with Dickens secretly for the last 13 years of his life.
+The book was turned into a play, Little Nell, by Simon Gray, and a 2013 film.
+During the same period, Dickens furthered his interest in the paranormal, becoming one of the early members of The Ghost Club in London.
+In Christmas Eve of 1862, a theatrical production of his novella, The Haunted Man and the Ghost's Bargain, saw the first public demonstration of "Pepper's ghost"—a method of projecting the illusion of a ghost into a theatre (named after its developer John Henry Pepper)—which caused a sensation among those in attendance at the Regent Street theatre.

-In June 1862, he was offered £10,000 for a reading tour of Australia.
+In June 1862 he was offered £10,000 for a reading tour of Australia.
 He was enthusiastic, and even planned a travel book, The Uncommercial Traveller Upside Down, but ultimately decided against the tour.
 Two of his sons, Alfred D'Orsay Tennyson Dickens and Edward Bulwer Lytton Dickens, migrated to Australia, Edward becoming a member of the Parliament of New South Wales as Member for Wilcannia between 1889 and 1894.